 The pearl in this story is as big as a duck egg, beyond anything known at the time.
 FYI, the world’s biggest clam pearl was found in 2006 in the Philippines and sold for $130 million.
 The pearl in Steinbeck’s story should, by market value, provide Kino’s entire community with enough to live on for generations to come.

-Kino and Juana are classic fairytale underdogs — they show no moral weakness.
-Nor do they show much in the way of psychological weakness, other than Kino taking his anger out on the gate and splitting his fist.
+Kino and Juana are classic fairytale underdogs — they show no moral shortcoming.
+Nor do they show much in the way of psychological shortcoming, other than Kino taking his anger out on the gate and splitting his fist.
 (He may suffer from a self-destructive temper.)
 Instead, this pair have a problem: Their baby’s life is in danger after being stung by a scorpion.
 Apparently scorpions can cause convulsions and shortness of breath — these two are right to be worried about their baby.